-GPS mapping for datasets obtained in Desktop mode relies on manually added location points (see Annotation controls).
+GPS mapping for Desktop RSK files relies on manually added location points (see Annotation controls).
 All location points you added using the Annotations feature are stored in the dataset file and can be displayed in Ruskin via the mapping functionality.

-(i) Charting and continuous GPS tracking are only available on the Ruskin Mobile app, for datasets obtained in Mobile format.
+Charting and continuous GPS tracking are only available on the Ruskin Mobile app, for datasets in the Mobile storage format.